atick-faisal/label-studio/docs/source/tutorials/yolo.md

 <details>
 <summary>Tip: How to map my labels to YOLO names using an LLM?</summary>
 <br/>
-You can use an LLM model (e.g. ChatGPT) to automatically build mapping between Label Studio labels and ML model labels.
+You can use an LLM model (e.g. ChatGPT) to automatically build mapping between Annotation Hub labels and ML model labels.
 Here is an example of a prompt for this.
 It includes 1000 labels from YOLOv8 classification model (`yolov8n-cls`).

 ```